uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 - To support streaming of the data to the algorithm.

-- To access the underlying data on a device in a required :term:`data format`, e.g. by blocks with the defined :term:`data layout`.
+- To access the underlying data on a device in a required :capterm:`data format`, e.g. by blocks with the defined :capterm:`data layout`.

-For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table concept implementations shall be :term:`immutable <Immutability>`.
+For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table concept implementations shall be :capterm:`immutable <immutability>`.

-This concept has different logical organization and physical :term:`format of the data <data format>`:
+This concept has different logical organization and physical :capterm:`format of the data <data format>`:

 - Logically, a table is a :ref:`dataset` with :math:`n` rows and :math:`p` columns.
-Each row represents an :term:`observation` and each column is a :term:`feature` of a dataset.
+Each row represents an :capterm:`observation` and each column is a :capterm:`feature` of a dataset.
 Physical amount of bytes needed to store the data differ from the number of elements :math:`n \times p` within a table.

-- Physically, a table can be organized in different ways: as a :term:`homogeneous
-  <Homogeneous data>`, :term:`contiguous <Contiguous data>` array of bytes, as a
-  :term:`heterogeneous <Heterogeneous data>` list of arrays of different :term:`data types <Data type>`, in a compressed-sparse-row format.
+- Physically, a table can be organized in different ways: as a :capterm:`homogeneous <homogeneous data>`, :capterm:`contiguous <contiguous data>` array of bytes, as a :capterm:`heterogeneous <heterogeneous data>` list of arrays of different :capterm:`data types <data type>`, in a compressed-sparse-row format.

 For details, see :ref:`tables` section.